Event Streams

 Click “Select Events” to select your choice of events to trigger an event stream.

-The data that may be sent with these events is all similar enough that you can send events triggered by multiple channels through the same event stream.
+The data that may be sent with these events all similar enough that you can send events triggered by multiple channels through the same event stream.
 Another approach would be to define multiple event streams each for a single channel or event for more granular control or to reduce the scale of data sent.

 Event stream filters